 EPA Releases “First-Ever” Rules on Methane Emissions

-$4.2 Million Verdict in PA Water Contamination Lawsuit
+$4.2 Million Verdict in Pennsylvania Water Contamination Lawsuit

-Because the scope of the complaint was dramatically narrowed before trial, the plaintiffs were unable to pursue Cabot for any harms done to their health, but only for property damage and the personal nuisance that the water contamination caused.
+Because the scope of the complaint was dramatically narrowed before trial, the plaintiffs were unable to pursue Cabot for any harms done to their health – only for property damage and the personal nuisance that the water contamination caused.